dlab-projects/iuse-documentation/docs-to-markdown-test.md

 * Teach with real data whenever possible.

-## Key Diversity and Inclusion Practices and Strategies
+## Key Diversity and Inclusion Practices and Strategies {#key-diversity-and-inclusion-practices-and-strategies}

 The Foundations Course is designed to be inclusive of all students.
 Inclusion is built through the belief that all students’ lives and educational experiences can be enriched through data literacy.